MonitorControl/MonitorControlLite/README.md

 - Usage of native Apple Keyboard media keys (custom shortcuts are supported)
 - MonitorControl Lite is available in English only.

+## Privacy Policy

+MonitorControl Lite does not collect any personal information.

 ## Maintainer

 - [@waydabber](https://github.com/waydabber)